ryancdickson/staging/docs/BR.md

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.

-**Multi-Perspective Issuance Corroboration**: A process by which the determinations made during domain validation and CAA checking by the Primary Network Perspective are corroborated from other Network Perspectives before Subscriber Certificate issuance.
+**Multi-Perspective Issuance Corroboration**: A process by which the determinations made during domain validation and CAA checking by the Primary Network Perspective are corroborated from other Network Perspectives before Certificate issuance.

 **Network Perspective**: Related to Multi-Perspective Issuance Corroboration.
 A system for sending outbound Internet traffic associated with a domain control validation method and CAA check.
 The location of a Network Perspective is determined by the point where unencapsulated outbound Internet traffic is first handed off to the network infrastructure providing Internet connectivity to that perspective.